An elementary introduction to information geometry: Conclusion: Summary, historical background, and perspectives

 \subsection{Summary}

 We explained the dualistic nature of information manifolds $(M,g,\nabla,\nabla^*)$ in information geometry.
 The dualistic structure is defined by a pair of conjugate connections coupled with the metric tensor that provides a dual parallel transport that preserves the metric.
-We showed how to extend this structure to a $1$-parameter family of structures.
-From a pair of conjugate connections, the pipeline can be informally summarized as:
+We showed how to extend this structure to a $1$-parameter family of structures: From a pair of conjugate connections, the pipeline to build this $1$-parameter family of structures can be informally summarized as:

 We stated the fundamental theorem of information geometry on dual constant-curvature manifolds, including the special but important case of dually flat manifolds on which there exists two potential functions and global affine coordinate systems related by the Legendre-Fenchel transformation.
 Although, information geometry historically started with the Riemannian modeling $(\calP,\leftsub{\calP}g)$ of a parametric family of probability distributions $\calP$ by letting the metric tensor be the Fisher information matrix, we have emphasized the dualistic view of information geometry which considers non-Riemannian manifolds that can be derived from any divergence, and not necessarily tied to a statistical context (e.g., information manifold can be used in mathematical programming~\cite{MP-2007}).
 Let us notice that for any symmetric divergence (e.g. any symmetrized $f$-divergence like the squared Hellinger divergence), the induced conjugate connections coincide with the Levi-Civita connection but the Fisher-Rao metric distance does not coincide with the squared Hellinger divergence.